Tanmayapani/Library-Management-System/README.md

 # **Library Management System**

-A simple and interactive Java-based Library Management System designed to manage books, users (admins and students), and borrowing and returning operations.
+A simple and interactive Java-based Library Management System designed to manage books, users (admins & students), and borrowing and returning operations.
 This system utilizes object-oriented principles to handle core functionalities efficiently.

 ---